 (5) The Bride Leaves Her Own Home to Go to the Groom’s Home

 Before the groom can take away his new wife-to-be, he has to win approval from the bride’s friends and family.
 Hence, door games are performed in modern weddings.
 Door games originated from the ancient practices that imply a bride is a prized daughter, and her family does not want to marry her off easily.
 Therefore, a man worthy of her hand should have to pass certain “tests” (in today’s wedding, these are represented by the games) before he can take his wife.
+Click here for some examples of some door games.

 When the groom surpasses all the tests and finishes all the door games, the bride finally comes out of the room and proceeds to the car while a bridesmaid holds a red umbrella over he head to protect the bride from evil spirits.
 Then rice is thrown over the umbrella and the bridal car to attract good luck.